mykelalvis/FT/Traveller/WORKING/Book 1.md

 energy source.
 The laser carbine is connected to the power pack by a heavy duty cable.
 Length: 800mm.
 Weight of carbine: 5000 grams.
 Weight of power pack: 3000 grams.
 Base price: Cr2500 (extra power pack: Cr1000).
-Cost of recharge, at com- mercial rates: Cr200.
+Cost of recharge, at com-mercial rates: Cr200.
-Laser Rifle (10 kilograms, including power pack; Cr 5000; TL 9): The standard high energy weapon, firing high energy bolts in the same manner as the laser car- bine.
-Heavier, the laser rifle is also capable of longer sustained action, and is some- what sturdiek.
+Laser Rifle (10 kilograms, including power pack; Cr 5000; TL 9): The standard high energy weapon, firing high energy bolts in the same manner as the laser car-bine.
+Heavier, the laser rifle is also capable of longer sustained action, and is some-what sturdiek.
 The power pack can provide 100 shots before recharging.
 As in the laser carbine, the laser rifle is connected to the power pack by a heavy duty cable.
 Power packs are not interchangeable between the two weapons, however.
 Length: 1000mm.
 Weight of rifle: 6000 grams.
 Weight of power pack: 4000